meroton/git-toprepo/README.md

 ## Configuration

+By default, the git-toprepo configuration is read from the committed `HEAD` in the remote toprepo, i.e. `should:refs/namespaces/top/refs/remotes/origin/HEAD:.gittoprepo.toml`, but prioritizes `may:worktree:.gittoprepo.user.toml` if it exists.

 The configuration is specified in [Toml](https://toml.io/) format.

+### Configuration location

 The location of the configuration file is set in the `git-config` of the emulated mono repository using `git config --local toprepo.config <location>` and takes the following forms:

 * `(may|should|must):repo:<ref>:<path>`, a path in the tree of git ref,